 At first glance the console looks quite beautiful.
 It’s a shell I’ve not seen used anywhere else and it is rather smart.
-It’s not until you begin to examine it closely and test the controls that the illusion is broken.
+It’s not until you examine it closely and test the controls that the illusion is broken.

-To get started you will need to provide your own MicroSD card, and all it takes is to drop your GBA ROMs on to it, and insert it into the cartridge.
+A Micro SD card is not provided so you will need your own.
+Just drop your GBA ROMs on to it and insert it into the cartridge.
 The system also plays retail GBA cartridges.

 Everything points to this being the exact same hardware as the Revo K101, albeit rejigged into a different shaped board.
 The software looks identical, albeit with a blue and orange colour scheme.
 The button shortcuts for screen ratio, save states etc are all exactly the same.
 The additional software such as the music player appear to be the same too.

 Others have said that this runs a firmware akin to the first Revo K101 version, even with the save game bugs – and I can confirm that the save game bugs for some games are also present here.
 There is a link to download the firmware on the DigiRetro website, however the link does not work.

 The console contains a functioning link port, and it links successfully to the Revo K101 with a link cable (not supplied).
 Compatibility is better than any emulator for GBA, with most games playing perfectly.
 I did notice the same infrequent lag in Legend of Zelda that the K101 also suffered from, but it in no way spoils the game.
 The save issues in some games are also a big pain.